Prev: Next: Up: Balancer[Contents][Index]

 6.3 Dynamic backends

 Normally, when a backend is declared in configuration file, the value supplied with its Address statement is resolved at once and the resulting IP is associated with the backend.
 Such backends are static.
 You can also instruct pound to resolve the hostname and create as many backends as are the IP addresses it resolves to.
-Such backends are called dynamic.
-When a dynamic backend is requested, the Backend statement defines a matrix which will be used as a template to generate actual backends from the data in DNS.
-The TTL value of the DNS record (or records) will define the time to live of the generated backends.
-When it expires, DNS will be queried again and backends recreated according to the changes in its responses.5
+Such backends are called dynamic.5 When a dynamic backend is requested, the Backend statement defines a matrix which will be used as a template to generate actual backends from the data in DNS.
+The TTL value of the DNS record (or records) defines minimum time to live of the generated backends.
+When it expires, DNS will be queried again and backends recreated according to the changes in its responses6.

 In the simplest case, a dynamic backend can be created using A or AAAA DNS records.
 If several records correspond to the hostname defined in the Address statement, pound can either create a single backend for each of them, or select one of them in round-robin fashion and use it to create a backend.
 Rest of backend parameters (port value, priority, etc.) will be taken from its matrix declaration.